 NLP – Neuro Linguistic Programming

 I was on a work training course around 2002 when we were taught an NLP technique to release unpleasant memories such as this one.
-The purpose was to detach from events so we could deal with them more rationally at work, of course!
-However, this mercury incident came immediately to mind for some reason so that was what I tried it out on.
+The purpose was to detach from events so we could deal with them more rationally at work!
+However, this mercury incident came immediately to mind for some reason, so I tried it out on that.

-- Run though the scene again and note the feelings, colours etc.
+- Run through the scene again and note the feelings, colours, etc.

 - Run the scene backwards.

-- Turn it into black and white and run it forwards and backwards.
+- Turn it into black and white and run it forward and backward.

-- Make the characters into cartoons, continue making it larger than life and so exaggerated that you can no longer take it seriously
+- Make the characters into cartoons, and continue making them larger than life and so exaggerated that you can no longer take them seriously.

-- Finally run it though again as you did originally in full technicolour.
-The emotion should have gone, if not repeat again.
+- Finally, run it through again as you did originally in full technicolour.
+The emotion should have gone, if not repeat the process.

-There are many variations of this that I have discovered since but it still works well.
+There are many variations of this that I have discovered since but this is my favourite.

-It is quick and easy to use for anything that makes us feel uncomfortable and then smile about it and feel gentle acceptance for whatever it was.
+It is quick and easy to use for anything that is uncomfortable and, afterwards, we can smile about it and feel gentle acceptance for whatever it was.

 Tapping

-Tapping or EFT is another wonderful way to shift emotional and even physical issues.
+Tapping or EFT is another wonderful way to shift emotional and many physical issues.
 It is a subject in its own right and another wonderful self-help tool.

 Holistic Therapies

-The therapies I work with will often help release/clear memories without having to work with each one individually.
+The therapies I work with will often help release/clear memories without processing with each one individually.
 The ones linked with a particular ailment or pattern in life get released as part of the healing work.

 Do we need to clear everything?

-It is only necessary to clear the things that you realise are impacting negatively on your life in some way.
-Keep a note if something crops up in order to clear it when you get time.
+It is only necessary to clear the things that are impacting negatively on your life in some way.
+Keep a note if something crops up then clear it when you get time.

 The magnitude of the experience doesn’t seem to matter.
-Two people can go through the same experience and feel completely differently about it afterwards.
-Something minor may happen at a bad time or shocks us, like my example above, and it stays with us.
+Two people can go through the same experience and feel completely differently about it.
+Something minor may happen at a bad time or shock us, like my example above, and it stays with us.

 Psychosomatic ailments

-There are lots of books that list symptoms and what might be going on emotionally/thought patterns to trigger them.
-One early, and well-known, book is Louise Hay’s ‘You can Heal Your Life’.
-In this, for example, rigidity in how we process life may lead to stiffness such as arthritis later.
+Books that list symptoms and what might be going on emotionally/thought patterns to trigger them can be a useful way to gain insights.
+One early, well-known, book is Louise Hay’s ‘You Can Heal Your Life’.

-The bio-resonance system I use (e-Lybra9) works away under the scenes to take the negative power out of things that are causing us to lose energy and are actively impacting our current life.
-These incidents are stored in the body and so may accumulate to cause physical imbalances.
+The bio-resonance system I use (e-Lybra9) works away under the scenes to take the negative power out of anything which might be causing us to lose energy and impact in our current life.
+These incidents are stored in the body so may accumulate to cause physical imbalances.

 The more fluidly we flow through life, the better.
-If we put up barriers and bury or box stuff away that we don’t want to deal with then gradually that is building a burden that will drain us.
+If we put up barriers and bury or box stuff away that we don’t want to deal with, gradually that will create a burden that will drain us.

 Speaking about the memories